-Sensors : Short term sensors last between 6 to 14 days.
+Sensors: Short term sensors last between 6 to 14 days.
+The long term sensor, the Eversense implant, lasts up to 90 days.

 Transmitters can last 2 weeks, 3 months or one year.
 Some you can recharge.

 Receivers will last a long time if you take care of them.
 They usually come with a 1 year warranty.